-But at some point in our country’s history, most likely the disco era, our timeline appears to have diverted onto an alternate tangent in which significant investment in military pop, rock, or country bands — looking at you, Max Impact — became an inexplicable priority.
+But at some point in our country’s history, most likely the disco era, our timeline appears to have diverted onto an alternate tangent in which investment in military pop, rock, or country bands — looking at you, Max Impact — became an inexplicable priority.

 The immensely complex scientific rendering below depicts our likely slip into an alternative reality.